-Ok, so we know that eggs are good for us and our little ones.
-But what is it that makes them one of the best natural sources of goodness?
+Eggs are good for us and our little ones but what is it that makes them one of the best natural sources of goodness?

 Vital Vitamin D